maitosuoh/mafld-bibliometrics/README.md

 ### Session info

 ## Acknowledgements
-The authors acknowledge the developers and maintainers of the packages used in this study.
-Hierarchial edge bundling was implemented by adopting the code in The R Graph Gallery (https://r-graph-gallery.com/hierarchical-edge-bundling.html)
 The full list of R packages for data analysis and visualisation is described in the supplementary material of the paper.